Free Application for Federal Student Aid (FAFSA) Information

 Make sure anyone who will be listed on FAFSA (parent, parent’s spouse, your spouse

-if married) has a FSA ID and password.
-If they don't, have them apply now so they will be ready.
+if married) has an FSA ID and password.
+If they don't, have them apply now as it can take up to 3 days before it is ready to be used during FAFSA completion.

 A contributor will be a new term for the 24/25 FAFSA.
 This refers to anyone who is required to